amirouche/lbst/README.md

 ## `lbst.cursor_clone(cursor)`

-Return a cursor at the same position as `cursor` that does share state with `cursor`.
+Return a cursor at the same position as `cursor` that does not share state with `cursor`.

 ## `lbst.cursor_seek(cursor, key)`